This Is the End: Development

+Filming

-While the film is set in Los Angeles, principal photography took place in New Orleans due to financial incentives from that city.
+While This Is the End is set in Los Angeles, principal photography took place in New Orleans due to financial incentives from that city.
 Filming rolled from February to early July 2012.
 The film had a production budget of $42 million, with $32 million spent in Louisiana.
-Modus FX created over 240 visual effects for the film, such as natural disasters, set extensions for the house, computer-generated demons and the Rapture beams.
-After filming wrapped, Rogen and Goldberg were displeased with their ending; they considered putting Morgan Freeman in Heaven, but he declined.
+Modus FX created over 240 visual effects for the film, such as natural disasters, set extensions for James Franco's house, computer-generated demons and the rapture beams.
+After filming wrapped, Rogen and Goldberg were dissatisfied with their ending; they considered putting Morgan Freeman in Heaven, but he declined.
 Since "Everybody (Backstreet's Back)" already played in an earlier scene and Rogen and Goldberg wanted to close on an over-the-top note, they decided to feature the Backstreet Boys in the scene instead.

 During filming, Emma Watson left the set due to scenes being improvised that she felt uncomfortable with, such as the progression of the graphic nature of the scenes involving Danny McBride as a cannibal and Channing Tatum as his sex slave.
 Rogen confirmed this, stating it was "an overall shitty situation, and it must've been hard for her to say something", elaborating "I'm very sorry and disappointed it happened, and I wish I had done more to prevent it."

-Originally, the film's working title was The Apocalypse, which was later changed to The End of the World.
-The name was then changed to This Is the End on December 20, 2012 (which is just one day before the Mayan prediction for the apocalypse), upon the release of its first trailer and poster.
-This was done at the request of Rogen's Paul costar Simon Pegg, who wrote to Rogen in concern that The End of the World was similar to his own comedy film The World's End, which was also released in the summer of 2013 and centered around an apocalypse with an ensemble cast.
-As The World's End was also the name of a key location in that film, Pegg felt that he could not change the name of his film.

-In a May 2023 interview, Jay Baruchel explained that the onscreen depiction of his difficulties with Jonah Hill in the film were not entirely fictional, saying "Not telling tales out of school, I don't think, Jonah and I don't get along super well, or at least didn't back then."
+In a May 2023 interview, Jay Baruchel revealed that the onscreen depiction of his difficulties with Jonah Hill in the film were not entirely fictional: "Not telling tales out of school, I don't think, Jonah and I don't get along super well, or at least didn't back then."